mssiwek/PTF_SLSN/README.md

 # Data

 * GRB line fluxes: `'GRBflux_083017_shan_astro9.txt'` -- there is another file with the same fluxes (`'GRBflux_083017.txt'`), but it has a slightly different format which produces errors when used as input in the below scripts.
+Therefore `'GRBflux_083017_shan_astro9.txt'` is used as the input file for GRB line fluxes.

 * PTF SN Ic/Ic-BL line fluxes:
 `'platefitflux_072117.txt'` with header and observing info, such as instrument and region of host galaxy that was observed.
-`'ptfflux_072117.txt'` no header, just plain line fluxes and errors
+`'ptfflux_072117.txt'` contains no header or additional info, just plain line fluxes and errors and is used as data input to generate plots.

 * PTF SLSN line fluxes: original table 5 (P16) `'apjaa3522t5_mrt.txt'`, which has been processed to filter out SLSNe II and make the format (e.g. column headers) consistent with other line flux files.
-The script that does this is `'format_t5_t6'`, and produces the SLSN line flux files `'slsn_i_flux.txt'` (SLSNe Ic only) and `'slsn_flux.txt'` (all SLSNe published in P16).
+The script that does this is `'format_t5_t6'`, and produces the SLSN line flux files `'slsn_i_flux.txt'` (SLSNe Ic only) and `'slsn_flux.txt'` (SLSNe Ic and II published in P16).

 * GRB metallicities: `'grboh_083017.txt'`, contains the following metallicity calibrations and their uncertainties: D13_N2S2_O3S2 (-/+), KD02comb (-/+), PP04_O3N2 (-/+), M08_N2Ha (-/+), E(B-V) (-/+), M13_O3N2 (-/+)